October 24, 2022

 Don’t spend time scheduling clinical visits or worry about surprise insurance bills and high copays.
 Curex offers at-home, low-cost allergy immunotherapy and prescription allergy, eczema and asthma treatments delivered right to your door.

-The most common side effects of allergy shots may include:
+The most common side effects and reactions of allergy shots may include:

 Anaphylaxis is also possible, and patients with a history of this condition may not be eligible for allergy shots.